What is Finasteride?

 What are the things to remember before and after using Finasteride?

 Before using, it is important that you swallow the tablet whole instead of chewing or breaking it.
 You will also need to take it at regular intervals to ensure satisfactory results.
 After using it, secure the lid of the bottle tightly and store in a cool and dry place away from direct sunlight.
 Ingesting the tablet may prove hazardous to children and pets.
 It is important to keep it away from their reach as well.

-Other less common long term complications are - increased risk of male breast cancer, high risk of high grade prostate cancer, depression, rhinitis, inflammation of blood vessels cutaneously.
+Other less common long-term complications are – increased risk of male breast cancer, high risk of high-grade prostate cancer, depression, rhinitis, and inflammation of blood vessels cutaneously.